Completion & Final Refit

 The completion stage uses a three-level fallback chain to predict each missing marker’s image position:

-projective-grid): predicts the position from axial midpoints of detected hex neighbors along three hex axes.
-This is the most geometrically principled seed for hex lattices and handles local perspective distortion well. - Local affine: fits a local affine transform from the 3–4 nearest decoded neighbors in board space and projects the missing position.
-Requires at least 3 nearby decoded markers.
+projective-grid’spredict_grid_position): predicts the position from the midpoints of detected opposite-neighbor pairs.
+This is the most geometrically principled seed and handles local perspective distortion well.
+It is lattice-generic — hexagonal for hex targets, square for rect. - Local affine: fits a local affine transform from the 3–4 nearest labeled neighbors and projects the missing position.
+Requires at least 3 nearby labeled markers.

-- Global homography: projects the board position through the global H matrix.
+- Global homography: projects the cell position through the global/frame H matrix.
 Least accurate under lens distortion at image periphery.

-The hex-neighbor seed was added via the projective-grid crate integration.
+The neighbor-midpoint seed was added via the projective-grid crate integration.
 On the rtv3d validation dataset it provides +5–6 additional decoded markers across strategies.

 Projective Center for Completion Markers